 However, if you’re to believe that “Life is full of overcoming,” you’ll begin to notice experiences that confirm this belief, which reinforces it.

 Most of our core beliefs begin in our childhood.

 A child has one goal to focus on: how to survive.
-Safety and approval are essential to our survivor.
+Safety and approval are essential to our survival.
 So, most of our core beliefs are concerned with both.

 Beliefs also form in adulthood.
 Traumatic events can form new limiting beliefs at any age.
 But are easier to spot and thus change.

-Our thoughts, feelings, and action then become heavily influenced by these subconscious beliefs.
+Our thoughts, feelings, and, actions then become heavily influenced by these subconscious beliefs.